 You’re not very limited in terms of what you could paint, either.
 You could paint your RAM heat spreaders, fans, chipset covers (motherboard), the interior/exterior of your case, drives, cables (if they’re not sleeved), and pretty much anything else within reason – just don’t paint over your connections unless you’re extremely confident that you won’t get paint anywhere it shouldn’t be!

-Here’s an awesome guide on how to Plasti Dip your GPU, the same method could be used on pretty much anything:
+Here’s an awesome (but older) guide on how to Plasti Dip your GPU, the same method could be used on pretty much anything:

 As you can see, you have a few relatively easy options available when it comes to customizing your gaming PC build.
 This list is by no means exhaustive and there are many other ways you could customize your build; like putting together your own custom water cooling loop, as an example.